 “Through an automated segmentation process, audiences who expressed interest on beachwear and other holiday accessories were also targeted for offers that matched their preferences, geographic location and demographic characteristics,” Afouxenidis said.
 “The results were nothing short of spectacular.
 These carefully targeted campaigns managed to stir the interest of casual shoppers and returning customers, who then proceeded to buy season-appropriate goods when least expected, during their weekday breaks from work.”

 Remember, the best way to figure out what works for your audience is to test.
-So try out these expert-approved ecommerce marketing strategies to boost sales and revenue in 2020!
+So try out these expert-approved marketing strategies to strengthen your ecommerce funnel and boost sales in 2020!